Angular Limb Deformities

 Defects of the Spine

-Defects of the spine include scoliosis, synostosis, and lordosis.
+Skeletal malformations include scoliosis (lateral deviation of the back), synostosis (fusion of vertebrae), lordosis (ventral dorsal deviation of the back), kyphosis (dorsal deviation of the back), torticollis (twisted neck), and wry nose (twisted nose).
 Although all of these conditions are uncommon in foals, congenital scoliosis is encountered most frequently.
 On clinical examination, it is often difficult to assess the severity.
 A better appreciation of the condition can be obtained by radiographic examination.
 In mild cases, improvement is spontaneous and may be complete.
 Even in the more severe cases, there is rarely any obvious abnormality in gait or maneuverability.
 However, these foals frequently are not raised because they appear unlikely to be able to withstand being ridden or worked.

 Another occasional congenital deformity is that of synostosis (fusion of vertebrae), which may be associated with secondary scoliosis.
 Radiography is necessary for confirmation.